Paperspace/mnist-sample/README.md

 ```
 python mnist.py --export_dir /tmp/mnist_saved_model
 ```
-If no export directory is specified the model is saved to a timestamped directory under `./models` subdirectory (e.g. `mnist-sample/models/1513630966/`).
+If no export directory is specified, the model is saved to a timestamped directory under `./models` subdirectory (e.g. `mnist-sample/models/1513630966/`).

-## Testing of a Paperspace Gradient Model Deployment Endpoint
+## Testing a Tensorflow Serving-deployed model on Paperspace
-Example:
+To test the prediction endpoint of a model deployed with Tensorflow Serving on Paperspace, run the following commands, replacing `your-deployment-id` with your deployment's id:
 ```
-python serving_rest_client_test.py --url https://services.paperspace.io/model-serving/de6g5i8wko4km1:predict
+python serving_rest_client_test.py --url https://services.paperspace.io/model-serving/your-deployment-id:predict
 ```
-Optionally you can provide a path to an image file to run a prediction on; example:
+Optionally you can provide a path to an image file to run a prediction on, for example:
 ```
-python serving_rest_client_test.py --url https://services.paperspace.io/model-serving/de6g5i8wko4km1:predict --path example5.png
+python serving_rest_client_test.py --url https://services.paperspace.io/model-serving/your-deployment-id:predict --path example5.png
 ```

+_Note: it may be useful to run this test from within a virtual environment to guard against issues in your local environment.
+To do so, use the instructions above._

-## Local testing of Tensorflow Serving using docker
+## Testing a Tensorflow Serving-deployed model on your local machine using Docker
 Open another terminal window and run the following in the directory where you cloned this repo:
 ```
 docker run -t --rm -p 8501:8501 -v "$PWD/models:/models/mnist" -e MODEL_NAME=mnist tensorflow/serving